hdShang/arxiv-daily/docs/cs-CV/2025-08-29/papers/250900176v1-waste-bench-a-comprehensive-benchmark-for-evaluating-vllms-in-clutte.md

 ---
 layout: default
-title: Waste-Bench: A Comprehensive Benchmark for Evaluating VLLMs in Cluttered Environments
+title: "Waste-Bench: A Comprehensive Benchmark for Evaluating VLLMs in Cluttered Environments"
 ---

 # Waste-Bench: A Comprehensive Benchmark for Evaluating VLLMs in Cluttered Environments